DSpace/RestContract/epersons.md

 Status codes:
 * 201 Created - if the operation succeed
+* 400 Bad Request - if the email address didn't match the token or already exists.
+If the token doesn't exist or is expired
 * 401 Unauthorized - if the token doesn't allow you to create this account
-* 422 Unprocessable Entity - if the email address didn't match the token or already exists

 ## Linked entities
 ### Groups